Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 - Eddie Hall

-Yes, Eddie Hall takes supplements to help with his bulking and recovery times.
+Yes, Eddie Hall takes supplements to enhance his delts.

 FAQs